Background pattern

 Consult your doctor, nurse, or pharmacist during treatment with fluoroquinolones if:

-In rare cases, pain and swelling in the joints and inflammation or rupture of tendons may occur.
-The risk is higher if you are an older person (over 60 years old), have received an organ transplant, have kidney problems, or are taking corticosteroids.
+In rare cases, pain and swelling in the joints and inflammation or rupture of the tendons can occur.
+The risk is greater if you are an elderly person (over 60 years old), have received an organ transplant, have kidney problems, or are being treated with corticosteroids.
 Tendon inflammation and rupture can occur within the first 48 hours of treatment and even several months after stopping treatment with this medicine.
+At the first sign of pain or tendon inflammation (e.g., in the ankle, wrist, elbow, shoulder, or knee), stop taking this medicine, contact your doctor, and rest the affected area.
+Avoid any unnecessary exercise, as this may increase the risk of tendon rupture.

-Severe, prolonged, and potentially irreversible adverse effects
+Severe, disabling, long-lasting, and potentially irreversible side effects

 Taking MONOFLOX with other medicines

 • Corticosteroids, sometimes called steroids - used for inflammation.
-You may be more likely to experience inflammation and/or tendon rupture.
+You may be more likely to experience tendon inflammation and/or rupture.

 • Medicines with known effects on your heart rhythm.
-This includes medicines used for abnormal heart rhythm (antiarrhythmics such as quinidine, hydroquinidine, disopyramide, sotalol, dofetilide, ibutilide, and amiodarone), for depression (tricyclic antidepressants such as amitriptyline and imipramine), for psychiatric disorders (antipsychotics), and for bacterial infections (macrolide antibiotics such as erythromycin, azithromycin, and clarithromycin).
+This includes medicines used for irregular heart rhythm (antiarrhythmics such as quinidine, hydroquinidine, disopyramide, sotalol, dofetilide, ibutilide, and amiodarone), for depression (tricyclic antidepressants such as amitriptyline and imipramine), for psychiatric disorders (antipsychotics), and for bacterial infections (macrolide antibiotics such as erythromycin, azithromycin, and clarithromycin).

 • Probenecid - used for gout.
 Your doctor may need to give you a lower dose if you have kidney problems.